Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 ## Work in Progress

 -   *Propaganda as Provocation: How Autocrats Use Political Rhetoric to Impede Democratic Uprisings* (book project)
--   *Deescalating a Trade War: Strategies of Reciprocation amid US-China Great Power Competition* (with [Kai Quek](https://ppaweb.hku.hk/f/quek), under advance contract with Cambridge University Press, Elements in International Relations series)
+-   *Deescalating a Trade War: Strategies and Reciprocities in the Shadow of US-China Rivalry* (with [Kai Quek](https://ppaweb.hku.hk/f/quek), under advance contract with Cambridge University Press, Elements in International Relations series)
 -   *Empirical Study of Deterrence in the Context of Great Power Competition* (multi-paper project with [Renard Sexton](https://renardsexton.com), [Hans Tung](https://homepage.ntu.edu.tw/~hanstung/Home.html), and [Hsu Yumin Wang](https://hsuyuminwang.com))
 -   "Democratic Benchmarking: The Influence of Comparisons on Americans’ Assessments of Subnational Democracy" (with [Jennifer Gandhi](https://www.jennifergandhi.com))
 -   "Foreign Meddling by Adverse Side-Taking'' (with [Burak Kazim Yilmaz](https://burakkazimyilmaz.github.io))
--   "Voice After Exit: Hong Kong Diaspora’s Transnational Mobilization and Community Building in Five Host Countries" (with [Maggie Shum](http://www.maggieshum.com), [Ka Ming Chan](https://www.kmchan.page), [Sanho Chung](https://sanhochung.me), Athena Tong, and Sam Yip)
+-   "Voice After Exit: Diaspora, Transnational Linked Fate, and Political Preferences" (with [Maggie Shum](http://www.maggieshum.com), [Ka Ming Chan](https://www.kmchan.page), [Sanho Chung](https://sanhochung.me), Athena Tong, and Sam Yip)
 -   "White Identity, Psychological Wage, and the Racial Politics of Soaking the Rich" (with [Hsu Yumin Wang](https://hsuyuminwang.com))
 -   "Spillover Effects of Framing and Support for Universal Basic Income in the United States" (with [Tim Schaitberger](https://www.kcl.ac.uk/people/tim-schaitberger))